 My name is Nancy, Mnasnan Seamorntham.
 I’m originally from Bangkok, Thailand.
 I received a scholarship from the Taiwan Government to pursue a Bachelor’s degree in Mechanical Engineering at National Taiwan University of Science and Technology (NTUST).

-After graduation, I was honored to be the valedictorian and gained international work experience in engineering and technology.
+I was honored to serve as the valedictorian in the graduation ceremony.
+After graduation, I gained international work experience in engineering and technology.
 I began my career at ASML Holding, a Dutch multinational and the global leader in semiconductor lithography.
 I am proud to have been ASML Taiwan’s first Thai employee and the first new graduate from my department.
 Within a year, I received an internal transfer offer to work at ASML in the Netherlands.

 Taiwan Government Scholarship Details